hakanson/hakanson.github.io/content/pages-markdown/presentations.md

 [Kevin Hakanson][17] ([@hakanson][1]) is an experienced Software Architect focused on highly scalable web applications, especially the JavaScript and security aspects.
 His background includes both .NET and Java, but he is most nostalgic about Lotus Notes.
 He has been developing professionally since 1994 and holds a Master’s degree in Software Engineering.
 When not staring at a computer screen, he is probably staring at another screen, either watching TV or playing video games with his family.

 ---
+### Cedar policy language in action

+Cedar is a language for defining permissions as policies that describe who should have access to what.
+Amazon Verified Permissions and AWS Verified Access use Cedar to define fine-grained permissions for applications and end users.
+In this builders’ session, come learn by building Cedar policies for access control.

+* AWS re:Inforce 2023 (13 June 2023 - 14 June 2023) ( [workshop][50], [code][51]  )

 ### Build On AWS weekly - Go Apps on AWS - CDK 💜 Go

 This episode reviewed different options for deploying Go based services on AWS, starting with a code-based service using AWS App Runner, then container-based using CDK (also written in Go) to deploy to both Amazon Elastic Container Service (Amazon ECS) and Amazon Elastic Kubernetes Service (Amazon EKS).